ericdaat/ericdaat.github.io/content/kshe-spotify.md

 During this part, we are going to use the [Spotify Web API](https://developer.spotify.com/web-api/).
 I found the API very straightforward and easy to deal with.
 The documentation is clear and they show a lot of examples that help.
 You will need to setup a Developer account and register an Application.
 This will provide you credentials that you will need for the rest of this post.

-Note: There exists a Python library called [Spotipy](https://spotipy.readthedocs.io/en/latest/) to deal with the Spotify API.
-While this library is very complete and super easy to use, I wanted to code my application from scratch and follow the Spotify API documentation.
-It may take more time, but it's good fun.

 ## Authorization